CostaCostaCosta/Fantasy-Baseball-Draft-Optimization/README.md

 Data sources: fangraphs.com is used extensively for base data.
 Projection systems such as steamer, atc, as well as their auctiontool are used to create the base data.

-You'll need jupyter to run the notebooks, and anaconda packages.
+The project utilizes Jupyter notebooks, standard anaconda packages, as well as PuLp (pip install pulp).

 What is done:
 Salary Points League - Leagues without a draft, and all players are available at a fixed cost.
 Auction Roto League - Auction draft style league with different hitting/pitching categories.
 Live draft optimization is available.

-What needs to be done:
+Additions to be made:
 New Auction value calculator - fangraphs auction calculator provides a good starting point for projection -> auction value, but it should be improved upon
 Auction Points League
 Snake Draft Simulator